Have you ever read a book that was so familiar, you wondered if the author had stolen your diary?

 I felt that way when I read Shattered Vows: Hope and Healing for Women Who Have Been Sexually Betrayed.
 Debra Laaser’s discovery of and recovery from her husband’s sexual betrayal mirrors my own.
 Even though I did not read her book while I was going through the healing process, I know from experience that her advice works!
 I’m glad to say that she will guide you through your trauma just the way I would if you were my friend.

 My only reservation in handing you a book is that a book can be devoured in one evening, while the process of healing from sexual betrayal takes a much longer time.
-When I had first discovered my husband’s sexual betrayal, I begged my mentor for the band-aid of a helpful book.
+When I first discovered my husband’s sexual betrayal, I begged my mentor for the band-aid of a helpful book.
 Wouldn’t you know, she refused to offer any titles to me!
-She said that she’d much rather me take the time to pray; to pour my heart out before the Lord and listen for His guidance and love.
+She said that she’d much rather me take the time to pray—to pour my heart out before the Lord and listen for His guidance and love.
 In retrospect, I deeply appreciate her advice.
 Because I wasn’t running to a book’s big-picture advice, I was able to hear God’s wisdom about each little step that I was to take day after day.
 Of course, in time, I sought the wisdom of a handful of books that made a big difference in our restoration.

-So, if you are ready for some book-advice, I do not hesitate to recommend Shattered Vows to you.
+So, if you are ready for some book advice, I do not hesitate to recommend Shattered Vows to you.
 Now, I will warn you: Laaser’s life seems “bigger” than most of our lives.
 (She was the CEO of a national company and her husband was a successful pastoral counselor when his sexual betrayal graced the front of the local newspaper.
 He then had the opportunity to attend a 3-week treatment center.)
-But, once you get beyond Mark and Debra Laaser’s specific circumstances, Debra’s wisdom is applicable for all of us, as she refers primarily to Scripture and the credible 12-step recovery program.
+But, once you get beyond Mark and Debra Laaser’s specific circumstances, Debra’s wisdom is applicable to all of us, as she refers primarily to Scripture and the credible 12-step recovery program.

 If you are reeling from the discovery of your husband’s sexual betrayal, take a deep breath, pray, and consider only tackling the first chapter: “What Am I Supposed to Do Now?
 First Steps for the Brokenhearted.”
 You’ll be relieved to find the answers to questions that might be keeping you awake at night.
 You know, the big ones like, “Should I Leave or Stay?”
 “What Do I Tell the Kids?” and “How Can I Make Sure He Deals with His Problems?”
 Laaser explains the importance of creating boundaries and consequences, while deliberately not controlling the husband who needs to address his sin personally.
 This chapter addresses choices that you will want to make right away in order to give you and your husband a better foundation for healing and possible restoration.